 1. Does not contain fabrics – check!

 The last thing you want on a high chair is fabric: terrible idea!
 The Poppy has an “aerocore” seat that’s soft and spongy, so it’s comfy, but still waterproof and easy to clean.
+(It’s also dishwasher safe — it slides in like a plate.)

 2. Easy to assemble, store, and take down – check!